mctrl-io/mctrl/README.md

 losses after catastrophic NFT rugs.
 The idea is to use staking rewards to build up a free blockchain-wide insurance fund (only on Cardano).

-[something about the biggest rugs, and recent rugs]
+[something about the most devastating rugs in crypto, with NFT jpgs, and recent rugs on Cardano]

 The locals, in the case of this mission, are those who got rugged.
 If the RUG Pushers determine that a rug has indeed defrauded customers, they'll get